-Spaces in INFER^m typically refer to the environments or contexts where IoT devices are deployed.
+Spaces in INFER $^{\text{\tiny TM}}$ typically refer to the environments or contexts where IoT assets are deployed.
 These spaces can vary widely, from homes and offices to industrial settings and smart cities.

-9.1 Creating Spaces
+8.1 Creating Spaces

-The concept of Space involves integrating IoT devices into specific spaces to gather data, enable automation, and enhance overall efficiency.
+The concept of Space involves integrating IoT assets into specific spaces to gather data, enable automation, and enhance overall efficiency.

-Prerequisite: To create a new space in INFER[TM], you must have the CREATE_SPACE permission associated with the Organization Administrator Group, and perform the following steps:
+Prerequisite: To create a new space in INFER $^{\text{\tiny TM}}$, you must have the CREATE_SPACE permission associated with the Organization Administrator Group, and perform the following steps:

-- 1. On the INFER[TM] UI, navigate to Spaces.
-The Inventory Spaces page appears. - 2.
+- 1. On the INFERTM UI, navigate to Spaces.
+The Spaces page appears. - 2.
 Click CREATE.
 The Create Space wizard appears. - 3.
 Under Space Template, select the desired template from the drop-down menu. - 4.
 Under Display Name, enter a valid name for the space template you are creating. - 5.
-Select a space name under the Parent Space tree. - 6.
-Click NEXT. - 7.
-Under Space Attributes, click the Edit icon to modify values of default attributes. - 8.
-Click the + Add icon and under Name, enter the new attribute's name. - 9.
-Under Value, from the drop-down menu, enter the attribute's value and click DONE. - 10.
+Select Parent Space and click NEXT.
+The attributes from space template is displayed. - 6.
+Under Space Attributes, click the Edit icon to modify values of default attributes. - 7.
+Click the + Add icon and under Name, enter the new attribute's name. - 8.
+Under Value, from the drop-down menu, enter the attribute's value and click DONE. - 9.
 Under Review, review the space information you entered and click SAVE.
-You have successfully created a space. - 11.
-You can now view your space in the Inventory Spaces page as shown below:
+You have successfully created a space. - 10.
+You can now view your space in the Spaces page as shown below: